fChristenson/My-life-as-a-programmer/README.md

 > Why should I not go into programming as a career?

-> A backend developer said frontend development is tedious and has less technical value.
-What do you think?

 > What does a junior developer need to know?

 > What, as a mid-level developer, could you not believe you had to explain to a senior developer?

-> What is the most amateur move to do in web development?

-> As a senior developer, what don’t you want to hear from a recruiter?

 > Is there less demand to hire web developers now that the technology is available for people to create their own websites?